What is UI/UX Design?

 - Perceivability:

 To be considered perceivable, product content must reach users through the senses they rely on to receive information and all parts of the interface should be easy to perceive and have alternatives.
-For example, if an image is unavailable, it should have alternative text or a caption so users can understand what it represented.
+For example, if an image is unavailable, it should have alternative text or a caption so users can understand what it represents.

 - High Performance